Hamburg transformed — leading urban regeneration

-Over the past decade, the city of Hamburg in Germany has revitalised its underused, neglected and abandoned spaces to create more space for homes, offices, shops and public amenities.
-It has transformed a once stigmatised area of the city into a model of sustainable living, and is covering its major highway with landscape decks to curb pollution and create more land for parks and greenery.
-Its creative use of brownfields and urban renewal projects offer valuable lessons for other cities.
+Hamburg’s creative use of brownfields has revitalised underutilised spaces to create more homes, offices, shops and public amenities.
+A once stigmatised area is transformed into a model of sustainable living, while a major highway is being covered with landscape decks to curb pollution and create more parks and greenery.

 The Autobahndeckel project that will cover the A7 highway with landscape decks © DEGES/V-KON